Emotion (Carly Rae Jepsen album): Legacy

-Emotion is considered a crucial factor in Jepsen's "unlikely" career trajectory, following her stint on Canadian Idol and the ubiquity of "Call Me Maybe" to "cult idol".
+Emotion is considered a critical turning point in Jepsen's "unlikely" career trajectory, following her stint on Canadian Idol and the ubiquity of "Call Me Maybe" to "cult idol".
 Marked as a transitional piece, publications commended Jepsen for cultivating her sound, which "[reestablished] herself as a pop star for grown-ups".
 Carrie Battan of the New Yorker posed that Emotion spared Jepsen from "falling to her death" and instead descended her to the bottom akin to a rising "mindie" artist, online buzz and "underground cred" in tow: "Jepsen, the woman behind one of the biggest songs of this century, now resembles someone whom she never had the opportunity to become at the beginning: an indie darling."

-Emotion was labelled a "commercial flop" as its promotional cycle waned.
 James Rettig of Stereogum writes, "The lead-up to Emotion played out like a lesson in what not to do with a pop singer sitting precariously on the edge between cultural ubiquity and cult following."
 Some blamed its promotional roll-out, with a Japanese release arriving two months ahead and therefore susceptible to leaks.
-Elsewhere, others focused on creative choices–Rettig criticized "I Really Like You" as lead single, the "most damaging misstep" that hindered Jepsen's ability to showcase her artistic growth.
-FasterLouders Jules LeFevre noted that Jepsen's decision against promoting any archetypal identity rendered herself "indistinct" in the "crowded pop landscape".
+Elsewhere, others focused on creative choices–Rettig criticized "I Really Like You" as a lead single, the "most damaging misstep" that hindered Jepsen's ability to showcase her artistic growth.

 The record grew to become a cult hit with Jepsen labelled as an "underdog" as it spread by word-of-mouth.
-Whereas music critics were "compelled by the narrative of a one-hit wonder trying to rebuild herself", as quipped by Battan, Caitlin White of Uproxx writes, "I think Emotion wouldn't be as meaningful if we had to share it with capitalism's steely machinery; its commercial failure is part of what makes it continue to feel intimate, ours."
+Music critics were "compelled by the narrative of a one-hit wonder trying to rebuild herself", as Battan wrote.
 Emotion is noted for garnering Jepsen a large LGBTQ audience, Brandon Tensley of Pacific Standard opining that her music "taps into a shared queer history of escape, possibility, and disappointment", likening her to Kylie Minogue.

-NPR called Emotion a "modern touchstone", by which they compared the Aces and Paramore's After Laughter (2017) to.
+NPR called Emotion a "modern touchstone" in 2018, by which they compared the Aces and Paramore's After Laughter (2017) to.
 In developing her EP Now That the Light Is Fading, Maggie Rogers resolved to make pop music after being inspired by Emotion.
 Jay Som counts Jepsen as a notable influence on her debut album Everybody Works: "I felt very assertive with [Everybody Works] because I was also listening to her music.
 I liked how energetic and youthful the spirit is—and it's just so not ashamed to be this pop record."
 A tribute album was released digitally by Something Merry on November 21, 2018.
 The album is a track-by-track cover of Emotion, including covers made by Wild Pink, Cheer Up, Future Teens, Gabe Goodman, Good Looking Friends, Kiki Maddog, Lilith, Mandancing, oldsoul, Photocomfort, Pushflowers, the Aux, the Superweaks, Tuft.